 This is a pattern seen in other sports: the US dominates globally in absolute terms but consistently underperforms on a per-capita basis in sports where small European and South American nations have cultivated deep cultural attachment.

 Every player count in this analysis came from our live ATP rankings database, queried directly from 2,233 tracked players.
-Population figures are from World Bank 2024 estimates.

 If you’re building a sports analytics product that needs current player-country data, the Baseline Rank API provides structured ATP ranking data updated weekly.

-Player data sourced from the Baseline Rank rankings database, March 2026.
+Player data sourced from the Baseline Rank rankings database, June 2026.
 Population figures from World Bank 2024.